wakatara/harsh/README.md

 A done habit gives you a nice bright `━` on the consistency graph line.
 It's done.

 Additionally, the app checks in future days if you are still within the "every x days" period of performing the habit by drawing a dimmer `─` after the done marker to let you know you've satisfied the requirement for that habit.

 ### Skips

 Sometimes, it's impossible to exercise a habit cause life happens.
 If cleaning the house is a habit you want to exercise, but you happen to be away on a business trip, that is an impossibility.
 And sometimes, you decide to skip and push the habit to the next period (or a simple day or so).
 Skips being selected (s in the prompt) allows this to happen.
 A skip is denoted by a bright `•`.

-Much like satisfied habits where you've performed them once in the period, "skipified" habits let you know you're still withing the grace period of the skip with a lighter dot `·`.
+Much like satisfied habits where you've performed them once in the period, "skipified" habits let you know you're still withing the calculated grace period of the skip with a lighter dot `·`.

 ### Warnings

 harsh also has a warnings feature to help flag to you when you're in danger of breaking your consistency graph.
 Harsh will give you a warning by showing a "!" symbol in your upcoming habits.

 For habits of every less than 7 days period, you get a warning sigil on the day the chain will break if you do not perform the habit.
 For a week or longer, you'll start to see a warning sigil of `1 + days/7` rounded down (eg. so, 2 weeks' warning would get you the sigil 3 days ahead of breaking the chain etc.).

 ## Halps